klimantje/de_zoomcamp_2025_project/README.md

 ## Problem description

-This project sets up a datapipeline to analyse Santander bike rentals.
+This project sets up a datapipeline to analyse London bike rentals.

 We used the open [dataset](https://cycling.data.tfl.gov.uk/) which is provided by TfL (Transport London) under a permissive [license](https://tfl.gov.uk/corporate/terms-and-conditions/transport-data-service)

 Bike journey data is enriched with bike rental locations data to provide insights into the following:

-- Duration and distance of bike trips
+- Electrical bikes rise
 - Popular stations
 - Seasonal patterns
-- Rise of electrical bikes
+- Distance and duration of rides

 ## Technologies used